About the Photograph

 Photographic prints of this image will only be available in this limited edition.
 I do reserve the right to use the image for other purposes for example: calendars, books, greeting cards, postcards and other items of a similar nature.

-Your print will also include an additional white space border of approx. 1″ to allow for easy handling during the framing process.
+Your print will also include an additional white space border (approx. 1″ wide) to allow for easy handling during the framing process.

 A ready-to-hang solution for you to enjoy your photograph straight away.
 Framed photographs are presented in a classic 30mm wide timber frame made in New Zealand.
 White or Black frames are available.
 The photograph is mounted using archival quality materials including a neutrally-coloured bevelled mat (up to 3″ wide) made from Bainbridge Alphamat Artcare 4-ply matboard in Spanish White (8463) and 5mm acid-free foamboard.
 Conservation Clear glass is used to frame the work and is rated to 99% UV protection.
 Museum Glass which offers both a high level of UV protection and anti-reflective properties is available upon request for an additional charge.